What Is World’s Toughest Mudder?

 How does one become eligible to participate in WTM?

 Vegas, baby.
+That's right.
+We'll be back to beautiful Lake Las Vegas in 2017.
 Just 30 minutes away from the Strip (and within view of it) and Vegas's McCarran Airport, Lake Las Vegas, one of Tough Mudder's most storied venues, will host WTM 2016.
 Chosen for its several hundred acres of desert landscape ideal for housing gauntlets of obstacles and its natural freshwater lake integral to the WTM course design, the drastic day/night desert temperature swing serves as a mind-numbing obstacle no training can prepare you for.

 Why would anyone want to put themselves through this?